Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

 Note that, as one would expect, the angle $\theta$ tends to zero in the limit of $r \rightarrow 0$ (when the $J_1$ ferromagnetic bonds are dominant), and tends to $\pi/3$ when $r\rightarrow \infty$ (when the intercluster antiferromagnetic bonds are dominant).
 Extending this solution to the entire lattice, the ground state $E_0$ in the $+-$ quadrant is obtained to be

-where $r=\vert J_2/J_1\vert$ here and throughout this paper.
-This state is coplanar, that is, all the spin vectors lie in the same plane.
+This state is coplanar at $T=0$ for the same reason as the classical Kagome antiferromagnet, due to the larger number of zero modes for coplanar configurations as compared to noncoplanar ones \cite{chalker}.
+That is, all the spin vectors lie in the same plane, which can of course have an arbitrary angle with respect to the plane of the lattice itself.
+The spins on the A-sublattice are aligned along one of the three principal directions, at angles of $2n\pi/3$ ($n=0,1,2$).
+Such a state is illustrated in Fig.\ref{fig:hextristate}a) using three colors for the three directions.
+The B-sublattice spins are additionally rotated by an angle $-\theta$ with respect to their neighbors, and are indicated by lighter shades.
 The magnetic unit cell of such a 6-color ground state is $\sqrt{3} \times \sqrt{3}$ bigger than the structural unit cell.
 When couplings have the opposite signs ($-+$ quadrant) the ground state configurations can be deduced from the above using the symmetry property, and the ground state is unchanged, that is, $E_{0}^{hex-\triangle}(r;-+) = E_{0}^{hex-\triangle}(r;+-)$ is given by Eq.\ref{eq:gs1}.

 To resume, for the $hex-\triangle$ model, the magnetic states in the $J_1-J_2$ phase diagram can be collinear or coplanar but are all commensurate with the lattice.
-This is not the case for the following structures, as discussed in the following subsections.
+This is not always the case for the following structures, as discussed in the following subsections.